No. 2: Time Social Security

 "Know your Social Security benefit at key ages, such as your full retirement age and at age 70, and consider whether it makes sense to wait and receive the much higher benefit available at age 70," says Paul T. Murray, president of PTM Wealth Management in Chalfont, Pennsylvania.
 The Social Security Administration's website offers calculators that help with the decision-making process and show the impact of retiring at various ages on your monthly benefit.

-If you're married and at full retirement age, you have the option to file and suspend -- apply for benefits, and then ask that payments be suspended so that your spouse can receive a spousal benefit while you earn additional retirement credits up to age 70 -- but that strategy was discontinued this year.
+If you're married and at full retirement age, you may have the option to file and suspend -- apply for benefits, and then ask that payments be suspended so that your spouse can receive a spousal benefit while you earn additional retirement credits up to age 70 -- but that strategy was discontinued this year.

-You must apply for Social Security benefits three months in advance of when you want to begin receiving them, says Tayne.
+You must apply for Social Security benefits 3 months in advance of when you want to begin receiving them, says Tayne.